 The chocolate is hot and the only way to squeeze it is to have your hands on the bag.
 It hurt a little bit, but for the name of yummy 4th of July recipes, I kept going.
 I was also fighting the chocolate cooling and clumping up in the bag. ::sigh:: The final straw for this method was when the bag popped open and the white chocolate went everywhere.
 Yay!

 The good news about that was that the bag didn’t fully break, so I just started putting pretzel rods into the remaining white chocolate in the bag and twisting them around.
 I got pretty good coverage this way….and made a huge mess in the process.

 Last year for 4th of July, I made cute snack bags to take with us to the fireworks.
 Everyone really liked them.
-I’m going to make them again this year (and show you my idea later this week).
-I plan to put these pretzels in our snack bags this year.
+I’m going to make them again this year.
+I plan to put these pretzels in our snack bags this year along with some yummy popcorn.
 If you want to do something similar, place your white chocolate dipped pretzels into a treat bag, the kind you can put favors in for a birthday party.
 That way the chocolate won’t get knocked off or melt next to the other items you put in your snack bag.

 We have eaten almost all of these pretzels because they are so yummy!
 I know I love the salty and sweet combination and apparently so do my kids.
 I will have to make more for 4th of July.
 Yum!

 Just sign in below to get your free printable 4th of July tags.

 For more great 4th of July ideas, follow me on Facebook where I share even more ideas.